 Big Data visualization is the process of using graphical and visual elements to represent a variety of data appropriately so that the business users can understand their Big Data effortlessly.
 It is a well-known fact that humans process visual data better than any other form of data.
-In fact, 93% of all human communication is visual and the human brain processes images 60,000 times faster than text.
+In fact, 93% of all human communication is visual, and the human brain can process images 60,000 times faster than text.
 This means that visual data is interpreted more effectively and improves our decision-making power.
-And, this becomes more significant in the case of Big Data where the volume and variety of data is extremely large and co-relating information can sometimes get quite tedious.
+And, this becomes more significant in the case of Big Data, where co-relating information can sometimes get quite tedious.

 Big Data Visualization and its transformational abilities

 Mapping data the way human mind works can create real transformational value for a business.
 Let’s look at some interesting cases from the work that Kyvos has done for its customers.
 In one of the projects for a major airline, Kyvos developed custom visualization to help their business users conduct more effective flight seat analysis.

 As shown in the picture above, seat booking data from millions of transactions for hundreds of daily flights across the globe is represented in a visualization shaped like an airplane.
 The seats that generate more revenue appear darker in the visualization, helping the airline identify profitable seats that could be charged higher and the poorly occupied ones that need promotions.

 This visualization is interactive and can be analyzed across several parameters such as geography, seasons, different equipment types and more, to get deeper insights into their customer’s preferences.
 This is very helpful as business users can instantly relate to the visualization, without the need to interpret actual numbers and use the insights to align their pricing models and promotion strategies.